Capital Power to sell three U.S. power plants to Emera

 Several power companies have recently begun to sell or spin off their merchant units to focus on their rate-based regulated operations, as power prices hover near their lowest in a decade.

-In March, Ameren Corp (AEE.N) agreed to sell its merchant generation business to Dynegy Inc (DYN.N) to focus on its rate-regulated electric, natural gas and transmission business.
-This deal came close on the heels of Dominion Resources Inc's (D.N) move to sell three of its power plants.
+In March, Ameren Corp agreed to sell its merchant generation business to Dynegy Inc to focus on its rate-regulated electric, natural gas and transmission business.
+This deal came close on the heels of Dominion Resources Inc's move to sell three of its power plants.

 Merchant plants operate in a deregulated market, and their owners must recover the cost of operating the plant from energy sales.
 Rate-based plants are built and operated by a regulated utilities to serve the companies' retail clients.